 Points by the river near Brazzaville offer views of powerful currents and more compact rapids, exhibiting the river's immense power.

 Opportunities for animal observation are limited within Brazzaville itself.
-Direct wildlife encounters typically mean excursions outside the town to national parks or sanctuaries.
+Direct wildlife encounters typically mean excursions outside the town to the national parks or sanctuaries.

-The Congo River's unique width, depth, and immense flow rate are its most significant prominent geological features.
+The Congo River's unique width, depth, and immense flow rate are its most prominent geological features.
 It is the second-longest and deepest river in Africa.

 For serious wildlife viewing, consult with tour operators about trips to areas like Lesio Louna Gorilla Sanctuary.